 Then he winces.
 "Well, you're traumatized ex-child-soldiers with magic that messes with Gavriel's impulse control and Herod's concept of proportionate response, but remarkably stable for all that.
 I'd say fortieth percentile for this school.
 Should be fine, especially considering your lack of offensive power."

-"That's us alright," Gavriel said, he managed to go from uneasy to cheerful about Louis a matter of seconds.
+"That's us alright," Gavriel said, he managed to go from uneasy to cheerful about Louis in a matter of seconds.

 "Gav is way more likely to hurt himself than other people.
 And I have tons of practice fighting the impulse," Herod says reassuringly.